NethermindEth/docs/guides-and-helpers/validator-setup/eth2-validator.md

 ### Hardware and Network Requirements

 You will need to run two pieces of software on your machine to run a validator.
-The two software have several different implementations maintained by different teams.
-Each implementation has their own hardware requirements, but generally you would need for mainnet:
+The two pieces of  software have several different implementations maintained by different teams.
+Each implementation has its hardware requirements, but generally, you would need for mainnet:

 * Memory: 16 GB RAM
 * Processor: Intel Core i5–760 or better (CPUs made later than 2010 are usually fine)